invenia/blog/_posts/JuliaLangFeatures.md

 **In short: Traits: Useful**

 ## Closures, they give you "Classic OO"
-"Classic OO" has classes, with member functions (method) that can see all the fields and methods, but that outside the class's methods, only public fields and methods can be seen.
+"Classic OO" has classes with member functions (method) that can see all the fields and methods, but that outside the class' methods, only public fields and methods can be seen.

 Achieving this with closures is a classic functional programming trick,